-After high school, the Cambridge, Massachusetts native moved to Maryland to study art, art history and literature at the University of Maryland.
+Born in Cambridge, Massachusetts, Kenneth moved to Maryland at the age of 6 months.
+He later went on to study art, art history and literature at the University of Maryland.
 A growing desire to connect with a larger art community brought Kenneth to California where he’d finish his studies at Otis College of Art and Design.

 Today, Kenneth is best known for his unique line-work art, a technique he created in 2007 after working on a piece in which he needed to create approximately 300 lines that were 1/16 of an inch.
 After starting the process with his brush, he thought, “there’s got to be a better way.”

 That search brought him to the Beugler pinstriping tool, which is traditionally used for automobiles.
 Kenneth adapted the tool to apply precise lines to subtly textured canvas.

 “I was blown away that I had never seen or heard of this tool in all the years that I had been making art,” he said.
 “I had to have one.
 And the rest is history.”